adnansyed101/earnify-client/README.md

 ---

-### Category - 19
+### Technologies Used
 ---
+- React
+- Express
+- MongoDB
+- Firebase

 ### Features of the website:
+---
 - Role Based Authorization.
 - Shows toast on any CRUD operation.
 - Uses firebase for authentication.
-- Navigation is based on role.
+- Role based navigation
-- A fully responsive website.
 - Shows Notification for the user.
 - Show status of activities based on accepted or rejected.
-- Able to purchase coin.
 - The admin can delete user and all submission or tasks by the user.
-- Show overview for different role.
+- Show overview based on role.

+### Dependencies User:
+---
+- Axios
+- Date-fns
+- Headless Ui
+- Tanstack Query
+- React Datepicker
+- Swiper

 ![Homepage](./public/homepage.PNG)